 At Stage 2, students choose from a range of modules that are aimed at developing their knowledge of key areas of literary study in terms intended to give them a broad, contextual knowledge of particular areas.
 Required to take at least two modules from before 1800 and at least two post 1800, they will study a range of literature from across the periods in their work.
-They will also be expected to complete an Independent Research Project, which allows them to specialise in a topic of their own choosing (and design) and fosters the skills needed to plan their work effectively and write at length.
 Further, the option to study poetry, script & prose at stage 2 gives students the chance to develop their experience of and expertise in creative writing.
 Some literature modules offer opportunities for students to be assessed on creative engagements with the course material.

 At Stage 3, students choose four taught modules from a wide menu of specialist options.
 The aim at Stage 3 is to give students the chance to build on the experience they have gained in Stages 1 and 2 and to make choices based on their own particular interests, at the same time as it gives them the opportunity to study with staff teaching material that draws on their own particular research expertise.
 The only restriction imposed upon students is that some of their choices must focus on the earlier periods, a requirement that ensures they have coverage of the subject.
 They also have the option of taking the University Careers Service's Advanced Career Development modules for Stage 3 students, which further enhances their employability.

 In addition to their 80 credits of taught modules, Stage 3 students take 40 credits of independent study.
 This may take the form of an 8,000 word Dissertation; a digital exhibition of 30-60 items with an accompanying word count of 3500-4500 words; a scholarly edition of 4000-5000 words and an accompanying editorial introduction of 4000-5000 words; a placement portfolio and dissertation totalling 10,000 words; or a creative portfolio of prose, poetry, screenwriting, or theatre script.
 In exceptional circumstances students may replace the dissertation with two independent essay modules (4,500 word essays that extend the work done in an individual module).
-As with the taught modules at Stage 3, the emphasis here is on developing in-depth and advanced level knowledge and understanding and fostering cognitive and key skills.
+As with the taught modules at

+Stage 3, the emphasis here is on developing in-depth and advanced level knowledge and understanding and fostering cognitive and key skills.
 The independent essay and dissertation also introduce students applying for postgraduate degrees to advanced research skills.